[ Affiliations ]

 © 2002 kristina tiedje

-From 1999 to 2004, I examined links between territory and identity in an indigenous rights movement to protect sacred sites at a time when indigenous activists have claimed rights to full citizenship.
+From 1999 to 2004, I studied links between territory and identity in an indigenous rights movement to protect sacred sites at a time when indigenous activists have claimed rights to full citizenship.
 I was particularly interested in the ways in which indigenous leaders adopted and transformed the nationalist ideology of liberal multiculturalism and legal pluralism to advance some kind of Spivakian strategic essentialism.
 To understand the strategic utilization of indigenous religions and cosmology in their land claims, I collected specific ethnographic case material focusing on Nahua wisdom stories, beliefs, and ritual.
 I also analyzed regional practices that helped to mobilize indigenous peoples across ethnic and linguistic boundaries to claim sacred sites and other spaces in the landscape that have historically been inaccessible for indigenous public ceremonies.

 Xilitla, San Luis Potosí, Mexico